Q3Rally-Team/q3rally/engine/README.md

 1. Install Xcode from the AppStore (the GUI is optional, only the command-line tools are required).
 2. Open Terminal app.
 3. Get the Q3Rally source code with `git clone https://github.com/Q3Rally-Team/q3rally.git`
-4. Change to the engine directory using "cd q3rally/engine"
+4. Change to the engine directory using `cd q3rally/engine`
 5. Run `make`

 To create an AppBundle: